dspinellis/bib2xhtml/README.md

 # Installation

-* The scripts should be able to find the location your Perl installation.
-If not, you need to update the first line of bib2xhtml and bibsearch to point to the location of perl on your local machine.

 * Run ./gen-bst.pl from the directory to generate the html-\*.bst style files.

 * Install html-\*.bst somewhere that bibtex can find them.
 If you have